imagry/Inertial_Localization/task_b5_python_bindings_plan.md

 #### 2.1 AHRSLocHandler
 Enhance the existing binding with additional methods:
 - `UpdateRearRightSpeed` and `UpdateRearLeftSpeed`: For wheel odometry data
-- `GetLoc`: To access the full localization state
-- Additional helper methods as needed

-#### 2.2 ShortTermLocalization
-Add bindings for the `ShortTermLocalization` class:
-- Constructor and configuration methods
-- State access methods
-- Coordinate transformation utilities

-#### 2.3 AttitudeEstimator
-Add bindings for the `AttitudeEstimator` (AHRS) class:
-- Constructor and configuration
-- Methods for updating and querying orientation

-#### 2.4 SpeedEstimator
-Add bindings for `SpeedEstimator` and its `KalmanFilter` implementation:
-- Constructor and initialization
-- Methods for processing sensor data
-- Access to speed estimates

 ### 3. Environment Setup and Build Process